-The Social Security administration ruling for evaluating Chronic Fatigue Syndrome includes this statement: “In 2003, an expert subcommittee of Health Canada, the Canadian health agency, convened a consensus workshop that developed a clinical case definition for CFS, known as the Canadian Consensus Criteria (CCC).
+The Social Security administration ruling for evaluating Chronic Fatigue Syndrome includes this statement (in the Introduction section): “In 2003, an expert subcommittee of Health Canada, the Canadian health agency, convened a consensus workshop that developed a clinical case definition for CFS, known as the Canadian Consensus Criteria (CCC).
 In 2011, a private international group developed guidelines, known as the International Consensus Criteria (ICC), for diagnosing myalgic encephalomyelitis (ME). ”

 Disability judgment statements such as “medical improvement is expected with appropriate treatment” should never be given.
 There are no proven medical treatments that bring improvement, only inadequate symptom management.
 Proper education about ME-ICC will ensure patients are no longer given these inappropriate disability judgments.

 It doesn't have to be this way.
 The ME IC Primer can guide doctors to test for diseases that should be ruled out and for co-existing diseases that can be treated.